uc-python/python-for-web-scraping/01-review/md_slides/intro.md

 1. The Tools -- Python and Jupyter

+2. Basic Python

-2. Pandas DataFrames
+3. Pandas DataFrames

-3. Selecting, Indexing, and Filtering
+4. Selecting, Indexing, and Filtering

-4. Basic Data Wrangling
+5. Summarizing Data

 ---